 The Board should at all times act in a reasonable manner in the conduct of its purpose.
 In support of this duty Board members:

-Should act always in the interests of the scheme and not seek to promote the interests of any stakeholder group above another.
+should act always in the interests of the scheme and not seek to promote the interests of any stakeholder group above another.

-Should be subject to and abide by [ INSERT FIRE AND RESCUE AUTHORITY ] code of conduct for members.
+should be subject to and abide by the [ INSERT FIRE AND RESCUE AUTHORITY ] code of conduct for members.

 Membership

 The Board will comprise an equal number of employer and member representatives with a minimum requirement of no less than four in total.

+Substitute members [will/ will not] be permitted.

+Each Board member shall endeavour to attend all Board meetings during the year.

 Member representatives